-Medical benefits: 5% of declared earnings, according to three salaried classes set by the Medical Benefits Scheme.
+Medical benefits: 5% of monthly declared earnings based on three salaried classes set by the Medical Benefits Scheme; 2.5% if aged 60 to 69; none if aged 70 or older.

 Employer

 Cash benefits: See source of funds under Old Age, Disability, and Survivors.